narinzar/udacity-dend-project-3/README.md

   <img src="images/sparkify-s3-to-redshift-etl.jpg" alt="Sparkify s3 to redshift etl" width=60% height=60%>
 </figure>

+## Quick start

+First, rename dwh_template.cfg to dwh.cfg and fill in the open fields.
+Fill in AWS acces key (KEY) and secret (SECRET).

+To access AWS, you need to do in AWS the following:

+* create IAM user (e.g. dwhuser)
+* create IAM role (e.g. dwhRole) with AmazonS3ReadOnlyAccess access rights
+* get ARN
+* create and run Redshift cluster (e.g. dwhCluster => HOST)`.
+---

 ## Project Description

 Application of Data warehouse and AWS to build an ETL Pipeline for a database hosted on Redshift Will need to load data from S3 to staging tables on Redshift and execute SQL Statements that create fact and dimension tables from these staging tables to create analytics